Unsupervised and Supervised Principal Component Analysis: Tutorial: Eigenfaces

-For comparison of PCA and SPCA, we used $90$ images of AT\&T dataset without eye glasses and $90$ with eye glasses.
-We used all the $180$ images for training.
-The dataset was standardized so that its mean and variance became zero and one, respectively.
-Figure \ref{figure_projection_test_ATT_glasses} shows the projection of data onto PCA, SPCA, direct kernel SPCA, and kernel SPCA using dual SPCA.
-As can be seen, the PCA has not separated the two classes of with and without eye glasses.
-However, the two classes have been properly separated in SPCA and kernel SPCA because they make use of the class labels.

-The projection directions of PCA and SPCA for this experiment are shown in Fig. \ref{figure_projection_directions}.
-Both PCA and SPCA have captured eyes as discriminators; however, SPCA has also focused on the frame of eye glasses because of the usage of class labels.
-That is while PCA has also captured other distracting facial features such as forehead, cheeks, hair, mustache, etc, because it is not aware that the two classes are different in terms of glasses and sees the whole dataset as a whole.
+Comparison of PCA and SPCA directions demonstrates that both PCA and SPCA are capturing eye glasses as important discriminators.
+However, some Haar wavelet\footnote{Haar wavelet is a family of square-shaped filters which form wavelet bases.} like features \cite{stankovic2003haar} are captured as the projection directions in SPCA.
+Haar wavelets are important in face recognition and detection; for example, they have been used in the Viola-Jones face detector \cite{wang2014analysis}.
+As demonstrated in Fig. \ref{figure_projection_directions}, both PCA and SPCA have captured eyes as discriminators; however, SPCA has also focused on the frame of eye glasses because of the usage of class labels.
+Where PCA has also captured other distracting facial features, such as forehead, cheeks, hair, mustache, etc, because it is not aware that the two classes are different, in terms of glasses, and sees the dataset as a whole.